Support Success Stories

 Given the fact that the climate of the Southern Hemisphere has historically been understudied compared to the Northern Hemisphere, the dataset provides a unique and valuable tool for investigations of climate change and related impacts in southern New Zealand with high interdisciplinary relevance.

 Analysis – Publishing such a dataset for use by other scientists and interested parties is worthwhile because of its uniqueness.
-However, a globally accesible repository that can handle datasets of at least 0.5 TB must be used to make sure that the data is available in a FAIR (Findability, Accessibility, Interoperability, Reuse) way (https://www.go-fair.org/fair-principles/).
+However, a globally accessible repository that can handle datasets of at least 0.5 TB must be used to make sure that the data is available in a FAIR (Findability, Accessibility, Interoperability, Reuse) way (https://www.go-fair.org/fair-principles/).

 Support – We assisted in selecting a suitable archive and provided support using the Swiftbrowser on our HPC systems.